johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-The above snippet is showcases that with distributed actors, and codable DistributedActor types it is trivial to implement a simple pub-sub style publisher, and of course this ease of development extends to other distributed systems issues.
+The above snippet showcases that with distributed actors it is pretty simple to implement a small _distributed_ pub-sub style publisher, and of course this ease of development extends to other distributed systems issues.
 The fundamental building blocks being a natural fit for distribution that "just click" are of tremendous value to the entire programming style with distributed actors.
 Of course a real implementation would be more sophisticated in its implementation, but it is a joy to look at how distributed actors make mundane and otherwise difficult distributed programming tasks simple and understandable.

 This allows us to pass actors as references across distributed boundaries: